Our Board has overall responsibility for Anthony Nolan’s direction and management.

 Sir Peter chaired London First’s Connectivity Commission, which issued its report in January 2012, focusing on how best to improve London’s transport links with the UK and the rest of the world to support economic growth.
 From its inception, and until he left for China in 2013, Sir Peter worked for BLP’s pro bono team giving free advice at the Sonali Legal Centre in Shadwell, East London.
 He was appointed as a Trustee at Anthony Nolan in April 2017.

 Ann is married to Sam and they had three children.
 Their oldest child, Zoe, died of leukaemia at the age of 15, having received a bone marrow transplant.
-Their remaining two children Ben and Emma are now aged 23 and 16.
+Their remaining two children, Ben and Emma, are now young adults.

 Brian Turner CBE, FIH, FCGI